micromouseonline/pymaze/README.md

 There are several files in the repository.
 For the inline code you should only need the `maze_dh.py` file.
 For the Maze class you should need only the `maze.py` file for your project.
 The other files provide some support and testing functions for development on a PC.

 ### `maze_dh.py`
 This contains code fragments meant to be copied directly into another project.
 It is not a standalone item.
 You should copy in the sections up to the examples at the bottom.
 Only use those if you want to manually flood the maze and print the results.
-You will need to provide your own implemenation of the functions needed to set and update the map.
+You will need to provide your own implementation of the functions needed to set and update the map.
 There are a number of constants defined at the top of the file.
 Do not try to use this file's contents with the maze class described below - they are not compatible.

 ### `maze.py`